-The subscripts $l$ and $P$ represent the planetesimal and planet, respectively.
-The calculation in \citet{Ford2007} assumes the planet interacts with the disk twice since they assume $i_P \gg i_l$, whereas we are assuming that the planet and planetesimal disk have similar inclinations (i.e. the planet is embedded in the disk and feels the perturbation on behalf of the disk for the duration of an orbital period).
-The change in planet's velocity due to the interactions with the planetsimals is $\Delta v_{P}$ and the interaction time, $\Delta t$, is the orbital period, $2\pi/\Omega$.
-The kicks thus produce $\Delta v_{P} \approx \frac{dv}{dt}\Delta t$, so that
+For Neptune we plug in $M_P=M_{\rm N}$, $a_P=25.5$ au for the early ($e_P=0.06$) and late ($e_P=0.055$) damping phases. {For Uranus, we plug in $M_P=M_{\rm U}$, $a_P=19.3$ au for the early ($e_P=0.06$) and late ($e_P=0.054$) phases.
+For both cases, we plug in $M_*=M_\odot$, $e_l=e_P$, $m_{tot}= 35 M_{\oplus}$, $r_{out}=30$ au, and $r_{in}=18$ au.
+Then, we scale the mass density, $\rho = \Sigma/(2H)$, to account for the dispersal after millions of years by dividing $\rho$ by 50 and 500 for the early and late damping phases, respectively.
+We calculate $\approx0.8$ Myr and $\approx 6.1$ Myr for Neptune's early and late damping phases, respectively.
+For Uranus, we calculate $\approx 0.7$ Myr and $\approx 5.5$ Myr.} These values match the damping timescales from the simulation within a factor of 2 (see Figure \ref{fig:extrapolate}) {with the exception of the late damping phase of Uranus, possibly suggesting that another process is in effect here (see Section \ref{sec:neptune_damp_uranus})}. {To estimate the normalizing factor for the mass density, which accounts for the disk dissipation over time, we tracked how the number density near Neptune evolved in an example dynamical upheaval simulation.
+In comparing the calculated damping timescale with the best-fit simulation timescale, we find that} the physical process of dynamical friction is responsible for damping Neptune's eccentricity in the simulation, and it turns out to be well-represented by an exponential function with an order of magnitude estimated timescale.

-Plugging in the appropriate disk and Neptune parameters from \citet{Tsiganis:2005} simulation and scaling the mass volume density of the disk due to the dispersal after millions of years, we calculate one million years and eight million years for Neptune's early and late damping phases, respectively.
-These values match the damping timescales from the simulation (see Figure \ref{fig:extrapolate}).
-The physical process of dynamical friction is responsible for damping Neptune's eccentricity in the simulation, and it turns out to be well-represented by an exponential function with an order of magnitude estimated timescale.
+{ We don't reproduce the final asymptotic eccentricities with this formulation.
+Without the mass density of the disk as a function of time, we are unable to integrate Equation (\ref{eq:deP_dt}).
+Uranus' final eccentricity is higher than Neptune's, possibly because the mass density around it dissipated faster, but the simulation data needed to test this hypothesis is unavailable.
+The planets' eccentricities eventually asymptote because the overall disk's mass density decreases significantly over time.}